marczz/mzlinux_pages/text_processing/emacs.md

 -   <a name="avy"></a>[avy][] by Oleh Krehel _abo-abo_ allow to move point to any position in Emacs, by giving the sequence of characters at that position.
 Avy is an alternative to [ace-jump][].
 It is in Melpa.
+-   [button-lock][] provide visual navigation, with two-way movement within  local and global mark rings.
+-   [mark-tools][]  allow navigating the global and local mark rings in Emacs.;;

 ## Frames
 -   [Frames - Emacs Manual